pywbem/pywbem/DEVELOP.md

     ``pywbem/installation.html`` that the new release shows up correctly, and that all of its links work.

-19. Commit the changes and push to the upstream repo:
+18. Commit the changes and push to the upstream repo:

-        git status   # to double check which files have been changed git commit -asm "Release $MNU"
+        git commit -asm "Release $MNU"
         git push